samuelomotayo/data-analyst-sam/README.md

 <br>•	Legionella: A type of water infection

 **Methodology:**

 <br>1.
 Data Collection and Preparation:
     <br>-	Load the dataset using Excel as the data analysis tool
     <br>-	Perform data cleaning to address missing values, correct data types, and remove duplicates using AWS Glue DataBrew

+This includes understanding the following using AWS:
+    <br>•	Data structure: The number of columns, column names, column order and data type
+    <br>•	Content: The value distribution for the column, minimum, maximum, mean, average and others.
 <img width="766" alt="image" src="https://github.com/user-attachments/assets/d1a9ba1b-afc8-4e62-8e75-f1bc1ab0e8d0" />